withastro/docs/src/pages/en/guides/rss.md

 Now, let's generate our first RSS feed!
 Create an `rss.xml.js` file under your `src/pages/` directory. `rss.xml` will be the output URL, so feel free to rename this if you prefer.

-Now, import the `rss` helper from the `@astrojs/rss` package.
-We will explore each of the parameters below:
+Now, import the `rss` helper from the `@astrojs/rss` package and call with the following parameters:

 ```js
 // src/pages/rss.xml.js